Seymour Boardman: Career

-Seymour Boardman was an artist who expressed his direct experience and willingness to take risks in the pursuit of ambitious painting.
+Boardman was an artist who expressed his direct experience and willingness to take risks in the pursuit of ambitious painting.
 Initially working in the freely brushed manner of Abstract Expressionism, Boardman gradually eliminated the arbitrary aspects of his work until only straight lines and two or three areas of flat, sometimes somber, tones remained.
 He could hardly have achieved more with less.

-In a career that was steady and determined, Seymour Boardman created paintings that are unique, while avoiding fashion and trends.
+In a career that was steady and determined, Boardman created paintings that are unique, while avoiding fashion and trends.
 His work stands alone because it derives from the Romantic landscape previously articulated by Avery and early Rothko (who was a friend) and later developed into almost hard-edged painting.
 Seymour Boardman’s paintings are objects for contemplation.
 This memorial exhibition exposes several decades of Boardman’s oeuvre.
 An implicit grid has served as an understructure of his paintings throughout the years except for a period in the 60s when he used few intense colors on raw cotton with hand drawn perfect lines that sometimes formed a polygon.
 This gave him another attack element, an underlying structure of interest to support and give point to his sensuous and precisely weighted color.

 He did a body of black and white in the early 70s – using only black acrylic on a white gesso ground – a compositional motive emerged as be reduced a complicated image to its essence.
 The painted areas became the negative space while the original white ground became bold jagged lines piercing the blackness award for one of these paintings.
 Boardman’s canvas remains flat because of its right-angled edges, but the color planes often seem to bend and twist in space.
 The slight roughness of the lines, softening the plane edges without lessening the impact of the image, saves the painting from mechanical precision.
 Strangely, disturbing canvases result from his explorations of mental expectation, and they are no less profound because they are quiet and beautiful.

 Boardman’s spontaneous works on paper exhibit energetic vigor in attacking the surface with a concentration on strong and overlapping oil stick marks, maximizing his sense of palpable shallow space.
 In the 70’s and 80’s paintings were large with rectangular forms and working to the edge of the canvas.
 The ’90s were mostly oil stick colorful, playful, expressionistic works.